China manufacturing contracts, euro zone and U.S. slows

 Canada's factory activity contracted in August, with the Markit/RBC PMI falling to a 49.4 from 50.8 in July.

-In other data on Tuesday, Canada's economy shrank at an annualized 0.5 percent rate in the second quarter, putting the country in recession for the first time since the 2008 financial crisis with cheaper oil prices taking a toll.
+In other data on Tuesday, Canada's economy shrank at an annualised 0.5 percent rate in the second quarter, putting the country in recession for the first time since the financial crisis of 2008 with the cheaper price of oil taking a toll.

 Brazil's Markit/HSBC PMI fell further in August to 45.8 from 47.2 in July.
 Brazil's economy shrank 1.9 percent in the second quarter from the previous three months, government data showed on Friday.